100% Free Consultation

 Drinking and driving puts everyone at risk, and it is entirely preventable.
 At Shook & Stone, we would like to remind everyone about the importance of using a designated driver or finding a sober ride come St. Patrick’s Day weekend.
 Remember, drivers who cause accidents or injure others while under the influence can face criminal penalties.
 They can also be held accountable for causing preventable harm.

-Throughout the years, our legal team has helped many victims and families navigate the personal injury claim process after being injured in a traffic accident, including accidents caused by drunk and impaired drivers.
-If you would like to discuss your case personally with a lawyer, call Shook & Stone for a free case review.
+Throughout the years, our legal team has helped many victims and families navigate the personal injury claim process after being injured in a traffic accident, including accidents caused by impaired & drunk drivers.
+If you would like to discuss your case personally with a lawyer, contact Shook & Stone for a free case review.